 A dozen years ago today, I married a man who has become my best friend, teammate, and partner in change.
 On that day, I never imagined how our lives would change.
 I never considered how we would change.
+This post is all about that change and how it’s enhanced our marriage.

-How Change Affects Relationships
+How Change Affects Marriage

 I was watching a sitcom where the wife was trying to get her husband to exercise more.
 She had been using a fitness tracker and purchased one for him as a gift.
 The husband was resistant to the idea.
 He expressed these frustrations to his friend.